Boarding Principles and Practice

 - Promote a happy, fun but safe atmosphere within the dormitories.

 - Be a supportive and sympathetic listener.

 - Liaise regularly with the HOB and pastoral team about concerns.

 - Implement the sanctions and reward policy, which ties in with the dormitory competition.

 – Daily meetings to discuss welfare of Boarders.

-– Several ad-hoc meetings to discuss wide-ranging issues.
+– Several ad-hoc meetings with senior members of staff to discuss wide-ranging issues.

-– Daily meetings between Tutors and boys, with PHSE on the agenda.
+– Daily meetings between Tutors and boys, with PHSEE on the agenda.

-– Half-termly meetings of a school council and food committee, with representatives of each year group, and regular meetings between the Headmaster, ‘Full Monitors’ and all Year 8.
+– Half-termly meetings of a school council and food committee, with representatives of each year group, and regular meetings between the Headmaster, ‘Full Monitors/Heads of Houses’ and all Year 8.